A Place To Be Human therapy group at Coastal Therapy Group in San Diego

 A Place To Be Human: A Confidential Clergy Support Group

-This group seeks to be a space where pastors, chaplains, and clergy can speak openly about the challenges of ministry without the pressure to lead.
-Members find support, connection, and room to reflect on their own spiritual and emotional well-being.
-It is led by Dr. Sean Noe.
+This group offered a space where pastors, chaplains, and clergy could speak openly about the challenges of ministry without the pressure to lead.
+Members found support, connection, and room to reflect on their own spiritual and emotional well-being.
+It was led by Dr. Sean Noe.

 Clergy Need Support, Too